-Bradbury was in his early teens when the Nazis started burning black-listed books in Germany and he was in his thirties when McCarthy’s witch-hunt of commies caused a violent turbulence in the United States.
+Bradbury was in his early teens when the Nazis started burning black-listed books in Germany.
+He was in his thirties when McCarthy’s witch-hunt of commies caused a violent turbulence in the United States.
 In 1951, he wrote the short story “The Fireman” and, two years later, he stretched it to the famous novel “Fahrenheit 451”, in which firemen no longer put out fires, but burn books.

-To be honest, I was not delighted by Bradbury’s story-telling techniques, but I was utterly captivated by Captain Beatty’s admonishing speech to Guy Montag (the main character of the book) where he tries to justify the burning of the books, although well-read himself.
+To be honest, I was not delighted by Bradbury’s story-telling.
+I was though utterly captivated by Captain Beatty’s admonishing speech to Guy Montag (the main character of the book), where he tries to justify the burning of the books, although well-read himself.

 “Whirl man’s mind around about so fast under the pumping hands of publishers, exploiters, broadcasters, that the centrifuge flings off all unnecessary, time-wasting thought!”

 “School is shortened, discipline relaxed, philosophies, histories, languages dropped, English and spelling gradually neglected, finally almost completely ignored.
 Life is immediate, the job counts, pleasure lies all about after work.
 Why learn anything save pressing buttons, pulling switches, fitting nuts and bolts?”

 “More sports for everyone, group spirit, fun, and you don’t have to think, eh?
 Organize and organize and superorganize super-super sports.
 More cartoons in books.
 More pictures.
 The mind drinks less and less.
 Impatience.
 Highways full of crowds going somewhere, somewhere, somewhere, nowhere.
 The gasoline refugee.
 Towns turn into motels, people in nomadic surges from place to place, following the moon tides, living tonight in the room where you slept this noon and I the night before.”